eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 ## For The Impatient!

 Issuance does not all get dumped into liquid unstaked Ether.
-Some portion of it is reinvested by staking businesses; indeed this process is coded into LST smart contracts.
+Some portion of it is reinvested by staking businesses at a ratio $r$;
+indeed this process is coded into LST smart contracts.

 It is important to distinguish between transient behavior, such as speculation in staking, and medium/long-term behavior, such as the